 Acres of sand, over a mile of ocean access, social and recreational facilities, plenty of parking and convenience to Santa Barbara’s beachfront hotels make this the city’s “front yard” beach.
 It is always easily accessible, and is as safe and clean as any public beach can be.
 In the summer months, it benefits from regular grooming and a contingent of lifeguards.

-The beach is bordered by a grassy, palm tree-lined park that hosts a festive Sunday open-air arts and crafts show and sale as well as frequent, impromptu soccer games and lively drum circles.
+One of the most popular Santa Barbara beaches, East Beach is bordered by a grassy, palm tree-lined park that hosts a festive Sunday open-air arts and crafts show and sale as well as frequent, impromptu soccer games and lively drum circles.
 A paved path comfortably accommodates joggers, bicyclists and skaters.

 The wonderful 1920′s vintage Cabrillo Pavilion and Bathhouse sits proudly near the south end of East Beach.
 Popular and versatile, the historic building offers a restaurant and snack bar, showers, lockers, a weight room, children’s play area and even a lovely banquet and meeting facility overlooking the ocean and Channel Islands.
 A dozen beach volleyball courts, picnic tables and grills are nearby.